 Let the reference lead you.

-You can select different brushes when working in digital to add depth and texture to your colouring.
+You can select different brushes when working in digital to add depth and texture to your coloring.
 From types of painting brushes to dry media, Adobe Fresco gives you access to many incredible brushes — explore different brushes to get the results you want.
-In the sample image, the base colour was done with the Soft Chalk brush and the white spots were added on separate layers using the Live Watercolour brushes.
+In the sample image, the base color was done with the Soft Chalk brush and the white spots were added on separate layers using the Live Watercolor brushes.

 Fur details can also be added on a new layer using the Rough Pencil brush.
 There’s no wrong or right way to use layers or brushes, but there are countless options and combinations to inspire your creativity.

 Whether you opt to go digital or sketch in a traditional medium, anyone can draw a horse if they put in the time to practice and use reference images.
 The same premise holds for drawing dogs or even roses — try those challenges next.